 Once in Mauritius, you can get around by public bus, taxi, or rental car.
 Bus service is cheap and efficient but not always punctual and taxis are widely available, but fares are not regulated so be sure to negotiate the price before getting in.

 The official currency of Mauritius is the Mauritian rupee (MUR).
 Currency exchange is available at banks and foreign exchange bureaux, but it's also possible to use international credit cards and travellers cheques in most of the hotels and large shops.

 There is a wide range of accommodation options in Mauritius, from budget-friendly guesthouses to luxury resorts.
 There are many options of hotels, apartments, villas and guest houses

 Best time to visit

-The best time to visit Mauritius is from May to December when the weather is milder and there is less chance of rain.
-During the summer, from December to April, the weather is hot and humid, and there is a higher chance of rain.
+The best time to visit Mauritius is from May to December when the weather is generally milder and there are no cyclones.
+Between January to April, while the weather is still hot and humid, there are frequent cyclones.

 Mauritius is considered a safe destination for tourists, but it's always a good idea to take standard safety precautions such as not carrying large amounts of cash or expensive jewelry.

 There are many activities to do in Mauritius, including swimming, snorkeling, diving, windsurfing, kitesurfing, jet-skiing, water-skiing and deep-sea fishing.
 It's also worth visiting the island's capital Port Louis and its market, the botanical garden of Pamplemousses and the Hindu temple of Grand Bassin